 At the time of writing, an overnight desert stay in the Main camp (there are also private camps available) was €200 / person per night.
 Children 6 and under are FREE.
 Children aged 7 to 12 are €50.
 These prices include a night in a luxury tent, all meals, non-alcoholic beverages, and activities including camel riding and sand boarding.

 How to get to the Sahara Desert

 Parts of the Sahara are currently off-limits to travellers.
-But it is very easy to get to in Morocco.
-Tarmac roads lead to Merzouga, then it’s just a short 4×4 drive to the foot hills of Erg Chebbi dunes.
+But it is very easy to get to desert in Morocco.
+Tarmac roads lead to Merzouga, then it’s just a short 4×4 drive or camel ride to the foot hills of Erg Chebbi dunes.

 We drove the 5 hours down from Ifrane as part of our 2.5 week Morocco itinerary with kids.
 But many travellers come direct from Marrakech, which is a 10 hour drive, partly through the winding roads of the Atlas Mountains.
 We returned from Merzouga back to Marrakech, but we took it slowly across four days.

 We were self-driving.
 But if you just want to visit the Sahara from Marrakech, then Luxury Desert Camp can arrange a private transfer for you.
 However, if you take this option and you are travelling with kids, I recommend staying two nights at the Desert Camp to make the long journey it worthwhile.